Worried that someone may be at risk online?

 - various frauds including identify theft, scams and fake goods.

 If you have a concern about a child or vulnerable adult contact Customer First on 0808 800 4005.
 If you have an immediate concern dial 999.

+A vital part of developing and maintaining an e-safety culture is to ensure that your organisation has an e-safety lead.
 This role needs to have the authority to call upon others in your organisation to safeguard children, young people and adults at risk of online abuse and harm.

-e-Safety lead training
+e-Safety Lead training

+The e-safety leads training programme is delivered by the safeguarding service within Schools' Choice.
+The aim is to enable people who take on this work to feel confident when dealing with online safety situations.
 All nominated e-safety leads within Suffolk should access the training as it provides a useful introduction to their role.

 For details of the latest training, visit the Schools' Choice website or email email@example.com

 360safe.org.uk is available for education settings who want to explore how your well their organisation is performing in relation to online safety policy and practice.
 This online self-assessment tool provides a continuum for education settings to look at how they might move from a basic level provision for online safety to practice that is aspirational and innovative.